-

 Ignition Coil

-An ignition coil is a part of the vehicle's ignition system.
-It converts 12V battery power into high voltage in order to create a spark at a spark plug.
+The ignition coil is a part of the vehicle's ignition system.
+It converts the 12V battery power into high voltage in order to create a spark at a spark plug.
 The spark ignites the air/fuel mixture in the engine cylinders.
+Most modern cars have one ignition coil per cylinder.

 Intake Manifold

-An intake manifold distributes the intake air flow evenly between cylinders.
-In many cars, an intake manifold also hosts the throttle valve (throttle body).
-An intake manifold consists of the plenum and the runners.
+The intake manifold in a car is the part of the engine that distributes the air flow between the cylinders.
+Often an intake manifold holds the throttle valve (throttle body) and some other components.
+An intake manifold consists of the plenum and runners.

 Mass Air Flow (MAF) sensor